SUBPART 12.1 – ACQUISITION OF COMMERCIAL PRODUCTS AND COMMERCIAL SERVICES

 (B) The offeror or contractor must demonstrate that a modification is a minor modification made for the Government.
 If an offeror or contractor claims a modification is minor, the contracting officer must ensure an engineering analysis is conducted and/or technical judgment is exercised to confirm this claim.
 This portion of the definition is intended to address modifications such as Government-unique paint color; special packaging; ruggedization; and minor changes in length, diameter, or headstyle of fasteners.
 In making a determination whether a modification is minor, the contracting officer should consider the technical complexity of the change and the degree of risk associated with it.
 Risk can be gauged by the extent to which a change affects the contractor’s operation and the price impact of the change.
 If the price of a modified item is significantly more than the price of the commercial item, this may indicate that the modification involves a substantial amount of risk and may not be minor.

-(iv) Subsection (8).
+(iv) Subsection (6) of commercial product definition.
 An item does not have to be developed at private expense to be commercial; except that nondevelopmental items must have been developed exclusively at private expense to be considered commercial.
-Even if the Government paid for development of an item, or if an item has a military origin, a commercial market can subsequently develop for that item.
+Even if the Government paid for development of a product, or if a product has a military origin, a commercial market can subsequently develop for that item.
 The issue of who paid for development should factor into the contract negotiations but is not part of the commercial item determination.

-(S-97) Potential indicators of commerciality.
-The following guidance addresses some conditions that contracting officers may consider as indicators that an item or service is potentially commercial.
+(S-98) Potential indicators of commerciality.
+The following guidance addresses some conditions that contracting officers may consider as indicators that an product or service is potentially commercial.
 In most cases, contracting officers will need to conduct additional market research to determine commerciality when these conditions exist.